anna-boser/Africa_corporate_irrigation/README.md

 ### Other data

 All data is either created using the code in this repository or can be downloaded elsewhere.
 Refer to the `config.yaml` file for links to and descriptions of datasets.

+4. Run the files

+Run the files in the order their numbered names suggest in order to recreate the entire project.